What is the Suzuki method?

 What age should children start learning the flute?
 What ages do you teach?

-How did you learn to teach the Suzuki method?
+How did you learn to teach using the Suzuki method?

 To become a Suzuki teacher you must audition and be approved for training by the Suzuki Association of the Americas (SAA).
 Training is received by attending Suzuki Institutes.
 To view my completed training please visit my profile on the SAA's page here.